Multiobjective Test Problems with Degenerate Pareto Fronts: Computational Studies

+In terms of the ten-objective test instances, SPEA2+SDE achieves the highest HVR values on DPF1 and DPF2, IBEA on DPF3 and DPF5, and NSGA-III on DPF4.
+The methods of $\delta$-MOSS, NSGA-II and NCIE perform poorly on DPF5.
+In the objective reduction-based algorithms, OSP performs better than NSGA-II on DPF1, DPF2 and DPF5, but it is inferior to its integrated method on DPF3 and DPF4. $\delta$-MOSS outperforms NSGA-II, but it fails to converge onto the PF on DPF5.
+NCIE obtains lower HVR values than NSGA-II on DPF1-DPF5.
+IDBEA obtains much higher HVR values than MOEA/D on DPF1, DPF3 and DPF4, but lower values on DPF2 and DPF5.
+NSGA-III, which combines the ideas of the decomposition-based approach and the Pareto dominance-based approach, achieves the highest HVR value on DPF4.

-In terms of $10$-objective test instances, SPEA2+SDE achieves the best IGD values on DPF1 and DPF5, IBEA on DPF2 and DPF3, and NSGA-II on DPF4.
-Some of the objective reduction-based algorithms perform better than its integrated method, and some of them perform worse than its integrated method.
-However, the objective reduction-based algorithms potentially have a much lower computational time cost than the integrated methods since much fewer objectives are considered in the selection stage of the evolution.
-We can also see that the performance of all tested MOEAs drop dramatically on DPF2, DPF3, and DPF4 when compared with their performance on $6$-objective test instances.
-To better analyze the results on different test problems, we show the parallel coordinates plot of the results obtained by the algorithms that achieved the best IGD values in the $31$ runs in Fig.~\ref{fig:DPFM10}.
-From the results, we can see that even SPEA2+SDE obtains the best IGD value on DPF1 and DPF5, it fails to find the solutions on the boundary of the PF, and only few of its solutions cover the degenerate part of the PF since the solutions on the degenerate PF should have the same value on the first $5$ objectives in Fig.~\ref{fig:DPFM10}(e).
-From Fig.~\ref{fig:DPFM10}(d), we can see that the objective value range of the solutions obtained by NSGA-II is approximately from $0$ to $1.4$, which is far from the objective value range of the PF from $0$ to $1$.
+To visually understand the performance of the tested algorithms on the proposed method, we also show the parallel coordinates plot\footnote{The approach of sampling reference points~\cite{tian2018} on the true PFs can be seen in Supplementary Material (Section I).} of the results obtained by the algorithms that achieved the best HV values in the $31$ runs in Fig.~\ref{fig:DPFM10}.
+From the results, we can see that even though SPEA2+SDE obtains the best HV value on DPF1 and DPF2, it fails to find the solutions on the boundary of the PFs (see Fig.~\ref{fig:DPFM10}(a)-(b)).
+From Fig.~\ref{fig:DPFM10}(c), we can see that a large portion of the PF of DPF3 is not overlapping with the results obtained by IBEA.
+Even though NSGA-III achieves the best HV value on DPF4, its solution set has a poor diversity over the PF, which can be seen from the objective values of its results on the $8$-th objective in Fig.~\ref{fig:DPFM10}(d).
+It can also be seen that only a small number of solutions obtained by IBEA cover the degenerate part of the PF on DPF5 since the solutions on the degenerate PF should have the same value on the first five objectives in Fig.~\ref{fig:DPFM10}(e)